 You know that American democracy, both conceptually and in practice, suffers from increasingly poor health.
 People all across the nation have taken to the streets in protest against systemic racism.
 The COVID-19 pandemic that recently occupied 100% of the news cycle poses significant logistical challenges to a voting system that is already fragmentary, dysfunctional, often too slow to cure ballot problems, and sadly often too unaccountable to provide any proper voting remedies at all.
 Much of this nationwide crisis culminated on Georgia’s doorstep in the 2018 gubernatorial race, in which Stacey Abrams ultimately refused to concede to Governor* Brian Kemp.
 Atlantans often put the asterisk there to embed a constant reminder of the illegitimacy of Kemp’s current position.

 That Georgia race became a lightning rod for national conversations about the security of American democracy and as a result, Abrams herself became the ultimate symbolic watchdog against the many-headed hydra of voter suppression.
 Her campaign was praised for being forward-looking in its effort to ensure a free and fair election, and equally notorious for its ongoing aggressive lawsuits to remedy ballot-related injustices.
-Instead of becoming Governor of Georgia, Abrams became founder of Fair Fight, which conducts massive voted education campaigns and pushes for substantive election reforms at both the national level and targeted against the worst offenders among states and municipalities.
+Instead of becoming Governor of Georgia, Abrams became founder of Fair Fight, which conducts massive voter education campaigns and pushes for substantive election reforms at both the national level and targeted against the worst offenders among states and municipalities.

 On losing the 2018 race and founding Fair Fight she writes, “My temperament is low-drama and even-keel, and, to be honest, sustained anger always struck me as a weakness.
 A person loses focus or, worse, becomes defined by that emotion.
 But I was mad and I couldn’t shake it. […] By day six, I had decided to skip over acceptance and go straight to a new stage that I like to call plotting” (245).